Lafayette Elementary

 Health Room News

 Hello!
 My name is Alison Angell, and I am the school nurse at Lafayette Elementary for this school year.
 I am at Lafayette on Tuesdays and alternating Wednesdays/Fridays.
 Please call or email me if you have any health concerns for your child.
-Health Office: 206-252-9507; Email: ahangell@seattlschools.org.
-For urgent concerns please call the main office: 206-252-9500.
+Health Office: 206-252-252-9507; Email: ahangell@seattlschools.org.
+Additional Health Information for the start of school can be found at: https://www.seattleschools.org/news/health-information-for-the-start-of-school/

 Alison Angell, MSN, RN (she/her)